everx-labs/TVM-linker/README.md

 While execution if option `--debug-map <debug_info_path>` is specified, this command can generate a debug info file, which contains mapping that can bind contract code with source files.
 This file can be used while debugging the contract.

+`--print_code` option allows user only generate code and print it without creating the TVC file.
+`--silent` option mutes all extra notifications.

 ### 2) Decoding of .boc messages prepared externally.
 To use this method, call